-Scientists and psychologists have developed a number of different models to understand the different ways that people learn best.
+To understand how people learn in different ways, scientists and psychologists have created various models.
 One popular theory, the VARK model, identifies four primary types of learners: visual, auditory, reading/writing, and kinesthetic.
-Each learning type responds best to a different method of teaching.
+Each of these types of learners responds best to a different method of teaching.
 Auditory learners will remember information best after reciting it back to the presenter, while kinesthetic learners will jump at the chance to participate in a hands-on activity.

 When it comes to a remote setting, people tend to prefer learning visually.
 In TalentLMS’ research on remote work, 66% of respondents identified themselves as visual learners, meaning they gravitate towards visualizations of data more than anything else.

-Every presenter that stands up in front of an audience or presents online wants to be understood.
+Every presenter who stands up in front of an audience or presents online wants to be understood.
 But when your audience is equipped to learn best in distinctly different ways, how do you make sure that you get your message across to everyone?
 The consequences of these learning styles reach far beyond the classroom.
-If you want to educate a large group of people, no matter what the setting, you need to know how to engage each of the four learning styles.
+If you want to educate a large group of people, no matter what the setting, you need to know how to engage each of the four types of learners.

 Luckily, there are a few simple things you can do as a presenter to make sure you’re catering to every kind of learner in your audience, whether you’re speaking to hundreds of webinar attendees or 30 coworkers in a small training session.
 Take a look at the infographic below, or continue reading to learn more about the VARK model’s four primary learning styles and what you can do to engage all of them in your next presentation.

 What are the different types of learners?
 Understanding the VARK model insights